BRILINTA can cause serious side effects, including risk of bleeding and shortness of breath.

 Do not stop taking BRILINTA without talking to the doctor who prescribes it for you.
 People who are treated with a stent, and stop taking BRILINTA too soon, have a higher risk of getting a blood clot in the stent, having a heart attack, or dying.
 If you stop BRILINTA because of bleeding, or for other reasons, your risk of a heart attack or stroke may increase.

-When instructed by your doctor, you should stop taking BRILINTA 5 days before you have elective surgery.
+Your doctor may instruct you to stop taking BRILINTA 5 days before surgery.
 This will help to decrease your risk of bleeding with your surgery or procedure.
 Your doctor should tell you when to start taking BRILINTA again, as soon as possible after surgery.

 Shortness of Breath: Call your doctor if you have new or unexpected shortness of breath when you are at rest, at night, or when you are doing any activity.
 Your doctor can decide what treatment is needed.